Microsoft/azure-docs.pt-pt/articles/dns/dns-operations-recordsets.md

 ---
-title: Gerir registos DNS no DNS do Azure com o Azure PowerShell | Documentos da Microsoft
+title: Manage DNS records in Azure DNS using Azure PowerShell | Microsoft Docs
-description: Gerir conjuntos de registos DNS e registos no DNS do Azure ao alojar o seu domínio no DNS do Azure.
-Todos os comandos do PowerShell para operações em conjuntos de registos e registos.
+description: Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records.
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.assetid: 7136a373-0682-471c-9c28-9e00d2add9c2
 ms.service: dns